- Multitasking Slows You Down

 - With this background, he talked to the four division managers who oversaw the teams and came to agreements with each about how much the teams ought to be coordinating.

-- The researchers interviewed each of the 20 unit managers to learn how much each thought his or her unit needed to coordinate with each other unit.
+- The researchers interviewed each of the 20 unit managers to learn how much each thought their unit needed to coordinate with each other unit.

 - The researchers put together a panel of experts—two Ph.D.’s and two people with 25-plus years in the industry—who determined what the best methods of coordination would be based on descriptions of the units.